 - Fancyburg Park, 3375 Kioka Avenue – in the parking lot off Kioka Avenue

-Green, 65-gallon containers are available at each location for you to dump “accepted” food scraps as detailed above.
-Every week, GoZERO Services empties and cleans the containers, ensuring they are in working condition to combat rodent issues or smells.
+65-gallon containers are available at each location for you to dump “accepted” food scraps as detailed above.
+Every week, Local Waste Services empties and re-lines the containers, ensuring they are in working condition to combat rodent issues or smells.

 Using a liner is a great way to keep your container clean, however, it is important to only use BPI-certified compostable liners.
 The use of plastic baggies, grocery bags or trash bags is strictly prohibited.
 Please look for the BPI certification stamp on the bag.
 Not sure?
 You can always check the BPI website or contact us with questions.

-If you have questions about the program, contact the Public Service Department.
+If you have any questions about the program, contact [email protected].